 The other main cost will be hiring a web designer (if you choose to use one).
 Again, the price they charge will depend on the size of your project.
 You can expect prices to start at around £1,500.

-What should a small ecommerce website cost?
+How much should a small ecommerce website cost?

 If you want a small ecommerce website, you’re highly unlikely to want to spend a large amount of money.
-After all, you don’t want to have to spend ages earning back in sales what you’ve spent on web design.
+After all, you don’t want to have to spend ages earning back in sales what you’ve spent on ecommerce web design.

 The first is Online Store from GoDaddy.
 It costs just £19.99 a month, so there’s no need to spend a large amount of money on a web designer.
+You’ll also get free digital marketing tools thrown in, including an SEO tool, social media integration and an email marketing tool.

 Online store allows you to list up to 5,000 products, so there’s plenty of room to grow your business.
 You can also select from a wide range of templates so you can get your site looking how you want it without having to study web design.

 The second low-cost option is WordPress.
 Now WordPress isn’t quite as straightforward as Online Store, and you will need some technical knowledge to make the most of this option.
+You may also not get additional features, such as marketing tools, thrown in.

 The good news is GoDaddy offers specialised WordPress hosting which has a quick start wizard so you can quickly configure your site as an ecommerce site.
 (It does this by installing the Woo Commerce plugin, if you’re new to WordPress plugins check out this guide.)